 This chapter includes an analysis of the demographics, socio-economic and infrastructure development dimensions.
-The statistical information was sourced from StatsSA 2011, Community survey conducted in 2016 and IHS global insight 2021.
+The statistical information was sourced from StatsSA 2022.
 The district perspective is presented to provide a better understanding of the context within which the BCR municipality operates.